jdkern11/uint16_to_img/README.md

 logger = logging.getLogger()
 logger.disabled = True
 ```
-This will turn off all warning too, however.
+This will turn off all warnings too, however.
 If you want to keep warnings,
 change it to
 ```Python
 import logging